bob-the-hamster/aliveandwell-and-retainitwell/README.txt

 * Support for multiple regexes as different values in the kafka data
 * Support for regex extraction of a substring match as a metric
 * Generalize some of the looping/retry logic into a shared parent class
+* Create a slightly more high-level convenience wrapper for postgres
 * Add a minimum-delay option for the looping logic

 # Tested with